SeongGino/LegieUI-NX/README.md

 ---
 ## Credits

-m1024x: Inspiration for icons
+*m1024x:* Inspiration for icons

-Massimiliano Torromeo/podulator: For GMenu2x, GMenuNX/350teric, and providing sources for more detailed skin customization.
+*Massimiliano Torromeo & podulator:* For GMenu2x, GMenuNX/350teric, respectively, and providing sources for more detailed skin customization.

-Namco: Inspiration for design, certain assets, and making a critically underrated PS2 RPG.
+*Namco:* Inspiration for design, certain assets, and making a critically underrated PS2 RPG.

-Depression and Procrastination: Because of course.
+*Depression and Procrastination:* Because of course.